stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

-# Comparison to Other Pandemics
+# Comparison to Other Pandemics <a name="Comparison to Other Pandemics"/>
 So how does COVID-19 compare to other pandemics?
 Here is a comparison of COVID-19, Ebola and SARS.
 Colors (yellow to purple) indicate the number of confirmed cases.
 Clearly COVID-19 is much more wide-spread.
 Note that this might have some relation to the increased global ability to test, track and confirm viruses in 2020 compared to 2003.

 ## Block Chart